Close

 On-the-Go Medical Alert System with GPS and Fall Detection

-While you get a full 30-day charge after charging the On-the-Go Medical Alert with GPS for three hours, a full charge on the On-the-Go Medical Alert System with GPS and Fall Detection also takes three hours but lasts 16 days, so you’ll need to charge it more frequently—although a 16-day charge still allows you to wear it without having to take it off too often.
+While you get a full 30-day charge after fully charging the On-the-Go Medical Alert with GPS for three hours, a full charge on the On-the-Go Medical Alert System with GPS and Fall Detection also takes three hours but lasts 16 days, so you’ll need to charge it more frequently—although a 16-day charge still allows you to wear it without having to take it off too often.

-Unlike the at-home systems, this on-the-go medical alert system should work anywhere you have cellular connection with AT&T or Verizon.
+Unlike the at-home systems, this on-the-go medical alert system should work anywhere you have a cellular connection with AT&T or Verizon.
 Be aware that if you’re going to a location where cell service is spotty, the system might not work properly.
 To see the strength of the cellular connection in your area, enter your home address into the AT&T or Verizon coverage maps.

 If you like to stay active and leave your house often, using an on-the-go device, such as the On-the-Go Medical Alert System with GPS and Fall Detection, could be the right option.
 If you want a longer battery life though, you might want to consider the On-the-Go Medical Alert with GPS.